statamic/v2-docs/content/collections/kb/redis-queue-for-multiple-sites.md

 ## Run a queue worker for each site

-You need to run `php please queue:listen` for each site active the queue.
+You need to run `php please queue:listen` for each site to activate the queue.
 If you use Forge you can set a daemon for each site.
 You can do this in the Daemon tab on the Server Details.
 Use the following configuration:

 ```
 Command: php please queue:listen
 User: forge
 Directory: /home/forge/YOUR_SITE_NAME/
 ```

+This makes sure the queue automatically starts after a reboot, failure or a deploy.